Mr-Jos/namesilo_ddns_cli/README.md

-Namesilo DDNS without Dependences
+Namesilo DDNS CLI
 ===================

-`namesilo_ddns_wodep` is a command line tool written in pure Shell for Namesilo DDNS.
+`namesilo_ddns_cli` is a command line tool for Namesilo DDNS, which is written in Bash depending on wget/curl only.

 It is designed mainly to reduce dependences and system load as much as possible.

-Therefore, light-weight Linux distributions are especially appropriate to use it, like Raspberry, Openwrt, Merlin, DSM, QTS...
+Therefore, light-weight Linux distributions are especially appropriate to use it, like Raspberry, Openwrt, Merlin, Unraid, DSM, QTS...

 # Version 2 Upgrade (2020.11)